Learn how to incorporate a trendy new super food into your diet with a spicy turmeric latte.

 Today, we are creating a turmeric latte.
 Jena turned me on to a product called Coconut coffee.
 It’s basically real coconut and coffee combined.
 You can get it with or without added sugar.
 We prefer the no added sugar version since sugar seems to sneak into so many foods these days.

-Today, we are doing a turmeric latte.
-Jena turned me on to a product called Coconut coffee.
-It’s basically real coconut and coffee combined.
-You can get it with or without added sugar.
-We prefer the no added sugar since the evil ingredient these days is sugar.
-The latte you see has some good things in it.
-Turmeric, unsweetened almond milk, honey, cinnamon, yogurt and the coconut coffee.
+The latte is already packed with natural, rock-star ingredients: turmeric, unsweetened almond milk, honey, cinnamon, yogurt and the coconut coffee.
 It’s also really delicious!
-What’s surprising, is that this latte has two teaspoons of turmeric in it.
+What’s surprising, is that this latte packs two teaspoons of turmeric in it.
 That’s a half a teaspoon per serving!
-Turmeric can have a very strong flavor, yet in this drink, it’s not overpowering.
+While turmeric can have a very strong flavor, this latte savors the spice without being overpowering.

 A Latte a Day…

 I take turmeric supplements daily to combat inflammation, which popular medicine seems to point to as the root of many medical issues.
 The problem with supplements is they can be expensive.
 It’s good to take turmeric in the morning, so why not start your day off with a turmeric latte and skip the pills?